TobiasPSP/doneland_sources/DC-DC-Converter/buck/XL4015/readme.md

 >
 > At practically same cost, different boards provide *two* potentiometers (i.e. right board in above image), so in addition to a *constant voltage*, you can also set a maximum *constant current*.
 This can be an important requirement, i.e. when you plan to use it for battery charging or to drive LEDs.
 >
-> So if you plan to stock your electronic lab, I recommend you choose boards with *two* potentiometers for maximum flexibility.
+> If you plan to stock your electronic lab, I recommend you choose boards with *two* potentiometers for maximum flexibility.

 | Property | Value |
 | --- | --- |